David Dene Martin: Execution

 On the date of the execution, some individuals mounted a public protest to show support for the death penalty and Martin's execution, and they were the family members of Faith Hathaway, who was murdered by serial killer Robert Lee Willie (who was executed eight days before Martin).
 At the same time, about 20 death penalty opponents held a one-hour vigil outside the governor's mansion to protest against the execution.

 Martin was the 33rd person to be executed in the United States after the nationwide resumption of capital punishment since 1976.
 Martin was additionally the seventh convict to be executed in Louisiana since 1983, the year when Louisiana resumed the use of capital punishment and conducted its first execution.
 For the following two years after Martin was executed, the state of Louisiana did not carry out another execution due to legal challenges, until Benjamin Berry, who was convicted of the murder of a police officer, was put to death on June 7, 1987.

-For the next four decades after the occurrence of the 1977 Bayou Blue murders, Martin was the last person to be sentenced to death in Lafourche Parish.
-In 2009, Amy Hebert — who murdered her two children — came close to becoming the first person since Martin to receive the death penalty in Lafourche Parish.
-However, the jury failed to reach a unanimous decision for capital punishment, resulting in a sentence of life without parole.
-It was not until 2018 that David Brown, convicted of killing a woman and her two children, was sentenced to death, becoming the first person in 40 years to receive the death penalty in Lafourche Parish since Martin.